EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 total size of the data sent to the target and the total size of the data sent by the attacker.
 In the attacks described in this section, the attacker sends one or more requests, and the target receives one or more responses.
-An amplification attack alone can be a denial-of-service attack on a server, but often amplification attacks are combined with the attacker spoofing the source IP address of the targeted victim.
+An amplification attack alone [^alone] can be a denial-of-service attack on a server, but often amplification attacks are combined with the attacker spoofing the source IP address of the targeted victim.
 By requesting as much information as possible from several servers an attacker can multiply the amount of